concord-consortium/dst-codap-plugin/src/seperation-todo.md

 - look at apply-model-change: can we make it a service that is basically a no-op in the plugin?
 - look at without-undo: can we make it a service that is basically a no-op in the plugin?
 - look at data-set-notifications: the plugin shouldn't need to do this so can it be made a service?
-- if data-set-utils is needed, extract kIndexColumnKey from case-tile-types
 - try to isolate data-set-conversion so plugins using the data-set model don't need to worry about conversion?
 Or perhaps they should because the data-set is transferred in v2 format??
 - bring in concord consortium MST so IOnActionOptions is supported, or perhaps the functions in mst-utils using it are not needed in the plugin so then split out the required functions from mst-utils